-The profiler allows a mechanism to suspect MAC address spoofing, , provided MAC spoofing results in a profile change of the device.
-Profile change would be indicated by the previous_os and previous_category fields.
+The profiler allows a mechanism to suspect MAC address spoofing, provided MAC spoofing results in a profile change of the device.
+Profile change is indicated by the previous os and previous category fields.

 For example, MAC address spoofing can be detected if an endpoint was a printer in the stored profile and the latest profile indicates the same device as a Linux endpoint.